 Adding additional insulting adjectives might be useful, although it may serve as a future reference for practitioners.
 Instead I'll be adding examples and why I believe they are offensive.
 Presumably, the Sunday columnists will refer to their insult thesaurus and I'll be on guard.

 We have a current president that uses this and similar techniques to insult ... well, almost everyone.
 Of course he has a rabid following presumably of extremists that expect exactly this kind of insults.
-Why rely on facts (Trump is over 12,000 false and misleading statements according to the Washington Post) when a single "sleepy," "lazy," "sham," "witch hunt," "deep state," "hoax," "partisan attack," or "stupid" will get a standing ovation.
+Why rely on facts (Trump is pushing 14,000 false and misleading statements according to the Washington Post) when a single "sleepy," "lazy," "sham," "witch hunt," "deep state," "hoax," "partisan attack," "circus," "scam or sham," "failing," ridiculous," "meritless," problematic," or "stupid" will get a standing ovation.